garrandall/popular-music-data/tracks/i-love-music--part-1--the-o-jays.md

 So sweet, so sweet
 So mellow, mellow
 When you got the girl that you love in your arms
-Oooh, honey I love you, I love you, yeah
+Oh, honey I love you, I love you, yeah
 Music is the hearing force of the world
 It's understood by every man, woman, boy and girl
 And that's why, that's why I say (That's why, that's why)